7vibex/meow-meow-proposal/README.md

 A cute, heartfelt, and playful webpage that asks one special question:
 (If she wants to be ur gf)

-(if u wantot u can use antoher verison i created that is callled "yes_page.html")_
+(if u want  u can use antoher verison i created that is callled "yes_page.html" istead of "yes.html" )_

 ## 💡 What It Does